NourThePigeon/CherAmi/README.md

-# CherAmi
+# pigeontools
-R Functions for Research
+R Functions for Reserach